Panic of 1819: Responses to the crisis

 President Monroe, interpreting the economic crisis in the narrow monetary terms then current, limited governmental action to economizing and ensuring fiscal stability.
-He acquiesced in suspending specie payments to bank depositors, setting a precedent for the Panics of 1837 & 1857.
+He acquiesced in suspending specie payments to bank depositors, setting a precedent for the Panics of 1837 and 1857.
 Although Monroe agreed that improved transportation facilities were needed, he refused to approve appropriations for internal improvements without constitutional amendments.

 In 1821, Congress passed the Relief for Public Land Debtors Act.
 The bill allowed debtors who owed money on land purchased from the government to keep the part of land they had already paid for and relinquish the remaining amount.
 It further extended the schedule of payments by several years, with a discount for quick payment.
 With the exception of New England states, most of the country strongly supported the measure.
 Many state legislatures, particularly in rural western states, passed extra relief measures for debtors.

 Another response to the panic was monetary expansion, primarily at the state level.
 In Tennessee, Kentucky and Illinois, state banks suspended specie payments and issued large amounts of inconvertible notes.
 However, most other states avoided inflationist policies and enforced the payment of specie.
 Every state witnessed vigorous debate on the merits of each policy.
 Treasury Secretary Crawford advocated restricting bank credit as a measure to prevent a future crisis.
 Banking regulation was seen as primarily a state responsibility, and several states passed regulations in the years following the panic that required banks to maintain certain fixed ratios of capital to ensure their ability to convert to specie.

 A further effect of the Panic of 1819 was increased support for protective tariffs for American industry.
 Vocal protectionists, such as Philadelphia printer Mathew Carey, blamed free trade for the depression and argued that tariffs would protect American prosperity.
 In general, support for tariffs was strongest in the mid-Atlantic states and was opposed by export-heavy southern states.